 I believe that—probably for the first time in my life—I achieved a state of deep listening at the retreat.
 I was incredibly moved and enlightened by the stories that were told.
 I heard the storytellers whose individual, personal experiences needed to be expressed to the world (even if it was just the small world of the retreat).

 Those stories helped me to understand and have compassion for individuals with very different life experiences than mine.

-The Buddhist monk Thich Nhat Hanh has spoken often of the power of deep listening.
-He explained: “Deep listening is the kind of listening that can help relieve the suffering of another person.
+The Buddhist monk Thich Nhat Hanh has often spoken of the power of deep listening.
+He explained: “Deep listening is the listening that can help relieve the suffering of another person.
 You can call it compassionate listening.
 You listen with only one purpose: to help him or her to empty his heart.”

 The flip side of deep listening is deep storytelling.
-It makes sense that if you listen with compassion, without judgment and without trying to fix the situation, others will feel safe to really open up.
+It makes sense that if you listen with compassion, without judgment and without trying to fix the situation, others will feel safe to open up really.

 They can talk about their suffering (or their joys) knowing they will encounter love and acceptance.

 But acceptance doesn’t mean agreeing with everything the other person says or has done.
 It means accepting the other, with all of his or her flaws, as an individual worthy of compassion.

 Just as deep listening is liberating for the listener, it is also liberating for the storyteller.
 Imagine being able to empty your heart, to be fully honest with both yourself and the other person.